badmckinney/ketchupjs-ui/README.md

 # KetchupJS

 KetchupJS is a lightweight B2B tool for tracking and analyzing data.
+It utilizes a serverless data pipeline which was built with Amazon Web Services Lambda Functions, Simple Queue Service (SQS), Relational Database Service (RDS), EC2 instance, and S3 bucket.
 This repository is the frontend website to accompany our library, which is published on [npmjs.com](npmjs.com)

 ## Features